 How We Can Help

-We can prepare an E-1 visa treaty trader application for you and submitted to the US consulate in your home country.
-Alternatively, if you have already been admitted in a status that allows change of status, we can file an E-1 treaty trader status request with USCIS in the United States.
+Immigration Resource Guide can prepare an E-1 visa treaty trader application for you and submitted to the US consulate in your home country.
+Alternatively, if you have already been admitted to a status that allows change of status, we can file an E-1 treaty trader status request with USCIS in the United States.
 If you would like our help with either of these options, please contact us.